When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 If you’ve worked or given your time for free, then it’s volunteer experience that you can include on your resume.

-Maybe you’ve organised a local blood drive or offered support services at a local homeless shelter, or you’ve done pro bono work in your professional capacity, or completed internships in international volunteer programs.
+Maybe you’ve organized a local blood drive or offered support services at a local homeless shelter, or you’ve done pro bono work in your professional capacity, or completed internships in international volunteer programs.

 It all counts, and the more altruistic the cause, the better it’s going to look on your resume volunteer experience.